The April 2023 Secure your journey news magazine is now available!

 - Use a different password for each platform or system.

 - Enable two-factor authentication on your McGill account.
-2FA is required for all McGill accounts by the end of 2021.
+Two-factor authentication (2FA) is required on all McGill accounts because it helps verify that you are the person who is signing into your account.
 Don’t delay, enroll now at mcgill.ca/2fa *New staff are automatically enrolled

 Secure your devices

 Follow some basic safety tips to keep your devices safe:

 - Enable the lock feature and password-protect to help prevent unauthorized access.

 - Apply regular updates: How updates secure your device (Government of Canada)

 Access McGill's systems safely

 - McGill's Virtual Private Network (VPN) allows you to connect to restricted sites and resources.
 Some key systems require VPN to access remotely because they store sensitive information accessible only to authorized users.